V1nit/Project/README.md

-## End to end Machine Learning Project
+## End to end Machine Learning Project ongoing...
 # Studend score prediction with deployment in AWS